nimrossum/pcpp/notes/notes.md

 ## Sequential consistency

-A concurrent execution is sequentially consistent $\iff$ it a reordering of operations producing a sequential execution where:
+A concurrent execution is sequentially consistent $\iff$ a reordering of operations producing a sequential execution where:

 1. Operations happen one-at-a-time
 2. Program order is preserved (for each thread)